Quitting Smoking - Planning Your Strategy to Quit

 things you can do differently by looking at "Prepare for roadblocks"

-Thinking About Quitting?
+Thinking About Quitting? section.
 Maybe you can try something

-new next time, such as a new medicine or program.
+new next time, such as a new medicine or type of counseling.
 You might try combining

 tools, such as counseling and medicine.
 Keep trying, and don't be fooled into